AnthonyCxx/Notes-and-Writeups/Python/Object-oriented Programming/Inheritance.md

 ## The _super()_ Function
 Python's [_super()_](https://rhettinger.wordpress.com/2011/05/26/super-considered-super/) function makes referencing the parent class from the derived class simpler.
 Whenever you cann _super()_, it returns a delegate to the parent class.
+That way, you don't have to explicitly write out the name of the parent class each time.

 Using _super()_ with single inheritance isn't that useful, but it's incredibly useful for multiple inheritance.
 When you call an inherited function in a derived class that was inherited from two or more different class, then Python refers to the derived class's [Method Resolution Order](https://www.geeksforgeeks.org/method-resolution-order-in-python-inheritance/) (MRO) to figure out which inherited function to call.
 The resolution order depends on what order you inherited the classes in.
 If you had a class '_Wolf_' that inherited from '_Canine_' and '_Predator_' that both had different _hunt()_ methods, then you could guarantee that the _Wolf_ class called _Canine_'s _hunt()_ methods by inherited from _Canine_ before _Predator_.

+If you want to know the MRO for a class, print `Class.__mro__` or `Class.mro()`.

 [_Why Should I use super()?_](https://stackoverflow.com/questions/222877/what-does-super-do-in-python-difference-between-super-init-and-expl)